batty2021/School_District_Analysis/README.md

 # School_District_Analysis
-Use Python and the Pandas library to analyze school district data
+Use Python and the Pandas library to analyze school district data.

 # Overview of the analysis: